MountVernonLabs/VideoArchive/README.md

 - acd_cli
 - MySQL
 - ghostscript
-- Python (with libraries: MoviePy)
+- Python (with libraries: MoviePy, tinys3)

 # Thanks To
 @melmatsuoka for the video contact sheet script